Sichao-Yang/note_mage/examples/redundant_img_remove/DimensionReduction.md

 It will come as no surprise, but before we can map our data to lower dimensions, we first need to figure out what it looks like in the higher-dimensional space.

 **1.1.
 Finding nearest neighbors**
 UMAP starts by finding the nearest neighbors using the [Nearest-Neighbor-Descent algorithm of Dong et al](http://www.cs.princeton.edu/cass/papers/www11.pdf).
-You will see in the Python section later on that we can specify how many nearest neighbors we want to use by adjusting UMAP’s ***n_neighbors\*** hyperparameter.
+You will see in the Python section later on that we can specify how many nearest neighbors we want to use by adjusting UMAP's ***n_neighbors\*** hyperparameter.

 It is important to experiment with the number of ***n_neighbors\*** because it **controls how UMAP balances local versus global structure in the data**.
 It does it by constraining the size of the local neighborhood when attempting to learn the manifold structure.